D-Day veterans remember landing in Normandy 75 years ago

 Tom Rice soared through the same airfields he flew in during D-Day, jumping from a C-47 plane, in the drop zone where he jumped 75 years earlier.

-The now 97-year-old, flying tandem, jumped Wednesday, landing in the French town of Carentan.
+Now 97, flying tandem, Rice jumped Wednesday, landing in the French town of Carentan.
 Rice said he will be back next year, saying it was a “beautiful day.
 Beautiful jump.
 Beautiful flight.
 Everything was perfect.”

-Rice remembers the minutes before he jumped like it was yesterday.
-His C-47 was going so fast, his left armpit was caught in the corner of door.
+Rice remembers that his C-47 was going so fast, his left armpit was caught in the corner of door.

 “I saw a hurricane of fire coming up from German positions below,” said Rice.
 “This is all microseconds that is going by my mind so fast that I'm not even wondering.
 I don't know I left, I left sort of the microsecond activity behind and thinking of something else.”